Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 Monstera Thai Constellation have similar humidity requirements to their green Monstera Deliciosa fam.
 I'd call them 'medium' on the humidity scale.
 In a typical kiwi summer no extra humidity should be needed unless you live in a very dry region.
 It's plenty humid for our lucky tropical indoor plants in general in NZ.

 In winter or if you have a heat pump, DVS, HRV or fireplace going, you may need to consider running a humidifier.
 Look out for for crispy, dry, brown tips or edges as a sign extra humidity is required.
 For humidity I find a pebble tray doesn't do much, nor does misting.
-Aim for humidity above 60%.
+Keep humidity above 50% but not too high.
+The sweet spot I've found is between 60 to 70% RH (relative humidity).
 Get a hygrometer to find out what your level is now, and consider a plant humidifier if you find humidity is too low.

 Tip for new arrivals: Thai Monstera typically start out in a lab environment if grown from tissue culture, then often moved to an indoor nursery with plenty of warmth and humidity, so they become used to a higher humidity environment.
 When you first get yours home, maintaining that warmth and higher humidity, at least for the first couple of weeks, will help your Thai settle in sooner with less stress, so less chance of disease or leaf loss - or those dreaded brown patches!